Covic/superstore-dw/superstore_dw/README.md

- The first solution is a direct DW answer using fact and dimension model where the “orders” are one fact table and some of the other information are dimension tables related to the first one, for this design we will address only “customer”, “geography” and may be “date” dimensions, since all other potential dimensions could be completed with better data sources (like an order status dimension, with only full returned status available, data from “people” table since there is the same granularity as “region” which is part of geography , or any potential “product” or “logistics”
+ The first solution is a direct DW answer using fact and dimension model where the “orders” are one fact table and some of the other information are dimension tables related to the first one, for this design we will address only “customer”, “location" and may be “date” dimensions, since all other potential dimensions could be completed with better data sources (like an order status dimension, with only full returned status available, data from “people” table since there is the same granularity as “region” which is part of geography , or any potential “product” or “logistics”